 I can't tell you how much I've felt so 'blinkin' sweaty these last few weeks...sorry to be so honest but it's true.
-Blessed with great days of sunshine along with my age and lack of fitness me thinks, I've definitely suffered the heat more.
+Blessed with great days of sunshine and with very pale skin, I'm somehow not designed for heat efficiency.

 Therefore, what harm would it do to share with you, how I've overcome feeling like a soggy flannel with the help of my useful clothing styles, self-care tweaks and a few home truths.

 It started after being asked to go on BBC Stoke to talk about what to wear on hot days and it got me thinking more about what I wear myself and how I could give more practical pointers to others, whom I sure feel the heat too.

 Obviously, this stuff also translates to Summer holibobs too if you're jetting off to sunnier shores or happily optimistic about our approaching hotter months.

 You probably already know this but natural fibres are the bee's knees because they are breathable fabrics and has something to do with the weave.
 This means looking out for all things cotton, linen and chambray as opposed to stiff denim or all things lycra or polyester, in the shops.